alexandro591/Pico-Placa/README.md

     **Example:** _"nueva"="Nueva", "UKY0652"="uky0652"_
 - The valid Ecuador plate can either be in the new format or the old format.
     **Example:** _"UKY0652"="UKY652"_
+- The time is inclusive, either if you use the new or old law.
+    **Example:** _a car at 19:30 with the new law, in the case that the plate falls inside the date of "pico y placa" can't be on the road, also at 16:00, 9:30 and 7:00_

 ## Automated testing software
 The repository contains an automated testing software for placaEcuador written in python, that creates a random day and time, and a random rule, and tests it an n number of times.